knickels/Player-Stage-Manual/WORLDFILES.md

       is given to the blobfinder definition in the form `["black" "blue" "cyan"]`.
 These colour names are from the built in X11 colour database rgb.txt.
-This is built in to Linux.[rgb.txt can normally be found at
-      /usr/share/X11/rgb.txt assuming it's properly installed,
+This is built in to Linux -- the file `rgb.txt` can normally be found at /usr/share/X11/rgb.txt assuming it's properly installed,
       or see [Wikipedia](http://en.wikipedia.org/wiki/X11_color_names) for
       details.